A new construction of subgroups of big mapping class groups: Preliminaries

 \subsection{Mapping class group}

 The \emph{mapping class group} of $S$, denoted $\mapS$, is the set of orientation-preserving homeomorphisms of $S$ up to isotopy that fix the boundary pointwise.
 The natural topology on the set of homeomorphisms of $S$ is the compact-open topology, and $\mapS$ is endowed with the induced quotient topology.
 Equipped with this topology, $\mapS$ is a topological group.
 When $S$ is a finite-type surface, this topology on $\mapS$ agrees with the discrete topology, but when $S$ is of infinite type, the two topologies are distinct.
 The \emph{pure mapping class group}, denoted $\pmapS$, is the subgroup of $\mapS$ that fixes the set of ends of $S$ pointwise, and $\mapcS$ is the subgroup of compactly supported mapping classes.
+Note that $\overline\mapcS \leq \pmapS$.
+When $S$ has at most one nonplanar end, $\overline\mapcS$ is actually equal to $\pmapS$ \cite{APV1}.

 \begin{definition} A mapping class $f \in \mapS$ is of \emph{intrinsically infinite type} if $f \notin \overline\mapcS$.
 A subgroup $H \leq \mapS$ is of intrinsically infinite type if $H$ is not completely contained in $\overline{\mapcS}$. \end{definition}